 As said above, there are many indicators of a recessionary phase.
 These are:

-It is the most crucial indicator and includes all that businesses and individuals produce.
+It is the most crucial indicator and includes all businesses and individuals produce.
 If the GDP growth numbers are negative, it may be a sign of a recession.
 However, GDP alone is not a good indicator because, at times, a drop in one quarter may accompany a rise in the next.
 So, we must consider more indicators as well.

 It is nothing but the income that takes into account inflation.
 Or, we can say an inflation-adjusted income.
 A fall in real income usually results in a drop in purchases and demand as well.